do-jonathan4/lfz-m1/exercises/javascript-events-1/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What are some of the drawbacks of HTML Event Handler Attributes?
-- Why is the Window.event property useful for finding an element which was interacted with?
-- Why is the Window.event property to be avoided in new code?